magnetikonline/sass-structure/README.md

 - [Sass Linter](#sass-linter)

 ## Core aims
-- Leverage techniques to write documents with a [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) approach and encourage reuse wherever feasible.
+- Leverage techniques to write documents with a [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) approach and encourage style reuse wherever possible.
-- With everything defined in Sass being essentially global (such as [variables](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_) and [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_)) enforce a strong namespacing convention to avoid clobbering/clashes between what should be isolated sections of code.
+- With everything in Sass being essentially global (such as [variables](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_) and [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_)) enforce a strong namespacing convention to avoid clobbering between what should be isolated sections of styling/code.
-- Split out styling definitions into logical groupings - aiming for lower lines-of-code over multiple files rather than all-in-one monster documents.
+- Split out style definitions into logical groupings - aiming for lower lines-of-code over multiple files rather than all-in-one monster documents.

 ## File roles
 What follows is each of the Sass file *roles* employed, their purpose and hierarchical location within a project.

 ### Config
 A single config file located at [[sassroot]/config.scss](example/config.scss) provides variables for all *global* project values and settings.
 The file contains **only** variable definitions, nothing else.
-Think of them a project constants.
+Think of them as a projects constants.

-Examples of configuration kept here:
+Examples of configuration items:
 - Font families, font sizes, line heights
 - Responsive layout breakpoints
 - Spacings, margins, padding
 - Color definitions

-I personally rely on configuration variables for everything possible, it not only works to keep things consistent across a project (what was the hex code for the company branded red again?) it helps me refactor and reduce excessive variations of a style item during development (do we really need 12 font sizes/16 shades of blue across the site?).
+I personally rely on configuration variables whenever possible - not only helps keep consistency across a project (what was the `rgba()` code for the company branded red again?) it helps me refactor and reduce excessive variations of style items (e.g. do we really need those 12 font sizes and 16 shades of blue across the site?).

 Naming for variables is always `$camelCased` and avoids any of the variable prefixing used for modules, components and layouts.